-Health Career Shadow Day is a one day Health Careers Exploration Program in partnership with Fletcher Allen Health Care, Northwestern Medical Center, and Porter Medical Center.
+Health Career Shadow Day is a one day Health Careers Exploration Program in partnership with The University of Vermont Medical Center, Northwestern Medical Center, and Porter Medical Center.
 Shadow Day offers an opportunity for high school students, in grades 10 through 12, to develop comfort in the health care field, shadow a health care professional in his/her work setting (one 2-3 hour job shadow), and to explore, as well as strengthen skills and resources needed for such a career.
 Read more about Shadow Day

 Summer Neuroscience Undergraduate Fellowship (S.N.U.R.F.)

 Undergraduate students participate in investigations of how the nervous system develops, functions and repairs itself after injury and get hands-on training in molecular, cellular, anatomical, physiological approaches, while gaining valuable experience before you enter graduate or medical school.
 Students have the opportunity to discover the world of neuroscience research and gain valuable experience before entering graduate or medicalschool.
 Read more about S.N.U.R.F.